Park Holme

 Educational attainment in Park Holme aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 33.2% of residents aged 15+, surpassing the South African average of 25.7% and the SA4 region average of 28.1%.
-Bachelor degrees are most common at 21.7%, followed by postgraduate qualifications (8.5%) and graduate diplomas (3.0%).
-Vocational credentials are prominent, with 27.1% of residents aged 15+ holding them – advanced diplomas account for 8.2% and certificates for 18.9%.
+The area's educational profile is notable regionally with university qualification rates at 33.2% among residents aged 15+, surpassing the South Australian average of 25.7%.
+This rate also exceeds that of its SA4 region (28.1%).
+Bachelor degrees are most prevalent at 21.7%, followed by postgraduate qualifications at 8.5% and graduate diplomas at 3.0%.

 Frequently Asked Questions - Education